Marriage Agenda (aka Coffee Break Agenda)

 What is “Marriage Agenda”?

-It’s a guide of practical questions and topics that spouses ask and answer surrounding the running of their household.
+It’s a guide of practical questions and topics that spouses ask and answer surrounding their marriage relationship health, and the running of their household.

 Who is it designed for?